mui/mui-x/docs/data/data-grid/components/toolbar/toolbar.md

 ### Root

-The top level toolbar component.
+The top level component.

+Renders the `baseToolbar` slot.

 ### Button

 A button that can be used to perform actions from the toolbar.

+Renders the `baseToolbarButton` slot.

-## Examples
+## Recipes

 Below are some ways the Toolbar component can be used.

-### Default toolbar

-The demo below shows the default and recommended toolbar configuration.

-This example can be used as a starting point for customizing the toolbar by adding or removing features based on specific needs.

-{{"demo": "GridToolbarDefault.js", "bg": "inline"}}

 ### Settings menu